The Great Yokai War: Guardians: Release

-The film's U.S. premiere took place on August 28, 2021, as part of the Japan Cuts film festival held by the Japan Society in New York City.
+Its U.S. premiere took place on August 28, 2021, as part of the Japan Cuts film festival held by the Japan Society in New York City.

 Manga adaptation

 On December 26, 2020 a manga adaptation of the film began being serialized by Kadokawa in Monthly Shōnen Ace.

 Mobile game

 A collaboration with the mobile game Ao Oni Online of the Ao Oni series was made, and Daimajin and Yōkaiju and Hikakin appeared as playable characters and an ornament where the game also collaborated with related figures and productions including Hikakin and Dekakin between 2021 and 2023, and the Netflix series Gamera Rebirth in 2023.